 I have taught classes on my longarm, thinking that would be a fun thing to do.
 These were generally 4-hours classes; started by loosening up with large sketching, followed up with line drawing using the machine for control, identifying shapes in quilting motifs, keeping the integrity of those shapes with continuous line quilting, consistency in motifs and negative space when quilting etc…

 So that’s a little bit about me, always changing, getting into something new.
 This past fall I was able to go as staff with Anthology Fabrics on their Bali Expedition Tour.
-I’ll get some photos up soon!
-Keep an eye out for upcoming dates for the next tour.
-What a unique experience!
+Check out my website, www.thequiltstudio.com, Gallery for some fun pictures!